IgniteUI/igniteui-docfx/en/components/themes/sass/typography.md

 - `subtitle-2` - used for styling card subtitle and small title.
 - `body-2` - used for styling card text content.

 There are two ways to change the text styles of a card.
-The first is by modifying the `h5`, `subtitle-2`, and/or `body-2` scales in the ***default type scale*** that we pass to the typography mixin.
-So if we wanted to make the title in a card smaller, all we have to do is change the font-size for the `h5` scale category.
+The first is by modifying the `h5`, `subtitle-2`, and/or `body-2` scales in the ***material type scale*** that we pass to the typography mixin.
+So if we wanted to make the title in a card smaller, all we have to do is change the font-size of the `h5` scale category.

 ```scss
 // Create a custom h5 scale category style